wso2/platform-scenarios/financial-solutions/tpp-as-aisp/README.md

 1. The setup use self signed certificates for all the host names.
 Hence there will be warnings in the browser when you access particular URLs.
 You can fix that by accepting the certificate to your browser.
-    - **Note**: You will have to do this for the Gateway below Gateway URLs as well
+    - **Note**: You will have to do this for below Gateway URLs as well
       - https://api.tpp.com:8243/
       - https://api.silverbank.com:8243/